andromeda/lya/README.md

 An `Instrumentation` object is a CommonJS module-specific object injected into the runtime by Lya.
-Instrumentation captures original arguments to the CommonJS function, the actual global object, and help provide access to relevant configuration for hooks.
+Instrumentation captures original arguments to the CommonJS function and the actual global object.

 Instrumentation objects are important because one is guarenteed to exist lexically inside each CommonJS module.
 This makes it possible